 And of course, a lot of players enjoy pre-ordering a single booster box to open on release, and then supplement it with future booster box purchases, a Saga Set, or extensive drafting over time.

 Start a Booster Box Subscription – Recognizing the inconvenience of pre-ordering every set and keeping up with release dates, we added a Star Wars: Destiny Booster Box Subscription to our Covenant Subscriptions service.
-Having a subscription is like automatically pre-ordering booster boxes for every new set, except you are not charged until a few weeks before the set releases, and they arrive very close to release day (we aim for delivery ON release day) instead of 4+ days later.
+Having a subscription is like automatically pre-ordering booster boxes for every new set, except you are not charged until a few weeks before the set releases, and they arrive very close to release day (we aim for delivery ON release day) instead of a week or more later.

 Pre-order a Saga Set (or two!) – Saga Sets offer another unique and easy way to keep up with the game.
 Every Saga Set contains 1x every Legendary card in the set, and 2x every Rare, Uncommon, and Common card.
 Instead of dealing with the collectible, booster pack aspect of the game, you can skip it entirely and just buy a complete set outright.
 This makes Destiny function more like an expandable board game or Living Card Game – when the new expansion comes out, you buy it and that is the end of it!